firemodels/fds/Utilities/Firebot/README.txt

 3. Firebot uses email notifications for build status updates.
 Ensure that outbound emails can be sent using the 'mail' command.

-4. Install libraries for Smokeview compilation.
+4. Install libraries for Smokeview.
 On CentOS, you can use the following command:

-    yum install mesa-libGL-devel mesa-libGLU-devel libXmu-devel libXi-devel
+    yum install mesa-libGL-devel mesa-libGLU-devel libXmu-devel libXi-devel xorg-x11-server-Xvfb

 5. Add the following lines to firebot's ~/.bashrc file: